Checklists

 -

-Give a clear description of the brand
+Provide a clear description of the brand

 Describe the company's social responsibility and social awareness

-Make the career opportunities in the organization visible
+Make career opportunities visible in the organization

 Describe general benefits and advantages